mmontesanonyc/sandbox/README.md

 - Data files in `static/indicators/data`.
 These are individual data files, which match on the IndicatorID in the `metadata.json` file, and so each are named `[IndicatorID].json`.
 - Geography files in `static/geography` - topo.json files for the geographies you use.
 This Data Explorer's map uses a basemap of boroughs to provide a gray underlayer for when there are non-data areas (eg parks).

+You can further make this your own by modifying the following files to affect what is displayed, and how:
+- `index.html` - the template of this Data Explorer
+- JavaScript files in `/assets/js/data-explorer/` - the JS that powers the Data Explorer

 ## How this works
 This Data Explorer will display neighborhood-level data with the following views:
 - Table